TCWagner/rconnect/README.md

 <!-- badges: end -->

-rconnect is a simple package that implements riverscape connectivity measures for wind dispersed plants as described by Wagner & Wöllner (2022):
+rconnect is a simple package that implements riverscape connectivity measures for quantifying the colonization potential of wind dispersed plants species as described by Wagner & Wöllner (2023):

-*absoluteConnections*
+*effectiveSeedrain*
 *effectiveConnections*
 *effectiveDistance*
-*effectiveSeedrain*
+*colonizationPotential* *absoluteConnections* *connectionCapacity*

 It further provides a helper function to create a negative exponential dispersal kernel, functions to create a connectivity and distance matrix